"We have our best existence within the element of Language.

 The Codex Foundation was conceived in 2005 by Peter Rutledge Koch, fine press printer, and Susan Filter, paper conservator.
 Its purpose was to create an environment for promoting the book as a work of art.
 They accomplished this by bringing together the Best of the Best book artists and fine press printers from around the world to share their work, explore new and old concepts, and to start an on-going conversation about the fate and future of the book as an essential art form.

-The Codex Foundation celebrated its tenth year and fifth Book Fair and Symposium on February 8-11, 2015 at the Craneway Pavilion, on the waterfront in Richmond, California.
-The Book Fair featured 200 Exhibitors from 22 countries and hosted over 3000 visitors including Special Collections Librarians and Private Collectors from the world's best libraries.
+The Codex Foundation celebrated its twelfth year and sixth Book Fair and Symposium on February 5-8, 2017 at the Craneway Pavilion, on the waterfront in Richmond, California.
+The Book Fair featured more than 200 Exhibitors from 22 countries and hosted over 3000 visitors including Special Collections Librarians and Private Collectors from the world's best libraries.